 I had a pork shoulder hanging around in my freezer, so I “smoked” it sous vide, and I picked up a pound of brisket from a local barbecue, making this quite an expensive undertaking.
 I don’t know how things are in Texas (it sounds pretty magical), but on the rare occasion someone breaks out the smoker in my family, it’s pork OR beef, not both.
 Although the two different smoked meats added to the interest and depth of flavor, I wouldn’t hesitate to make this chili with whatever leftover barbecue I had around, and maybe compensate with a few extra garnishes.

 The chili is also better the next day when the spices have had a chance to marry and the meat absorbs all the flavors.
 This is good because if you’re like me, you’ll snack on so much bacon and brisket while cooking, that you’ll spoil your dinner.
-I had my bowl for lunch the next day, topped with white onions, cheddar cheese, cilantro, and crushed saltines.
+I had my bowl of leftover chili for lunch the next day, topped with white onions, cheddar cheese, cilantro, and crushed saltines.

 About David Leite